Automated Marketing for WordPress: How To Make it Personal

 Respectively the goal of marketing automation should also no longer be only automating repetition and eliminating legwork but the inclusion of various conditions to personalize the content that they automate.

-The main touch points in a typical customer journey are:
+The main touch points in a typical customer journey in WordPress are:

 - Landing page